qinglian1105/c_sharp_winform_v1/README.md

 __● Option - Analytics__ <br>

-As mentioned above, this option is the statistics of top equity ETFs in Taiwan.<br>
+This option is the statistics of top equity ETFs in Taiwan.<br>

-(1)Introduction<br>
+(1)Tab - Introduction: as mentioned above.<br>

 ![avatar](./README_png/analytics_introduction.png)
 <br><br>

-(2)Overview: a dashboard has a date picker to choose date for metrics and charts.<br>
+(2)Tab - Overview: a dashboard has a date picker to choose date for metrics and charts.<br>

 ![avatar](./README_png/analytics_overview.png)
 <br><br>